 What we offer

 Beach access is through the main Parks Board Gates, controlled by Isimangaliso Wetland Parks.
-A fee of R 50 per adult is levied to access the beach.
+A fee of per adult is levied to access the beach.

 Things to do